KavrakiLab/captree-rs/README.md

 - Develop probabilistic argument about error distribution (makes paper actually readable)
 - Develop argument about appropriate sphere affordance to reduce likelihood of collision
 - Extend this approach to $k$-nearest-neighbors?
+- Handle points with the same values along one axis
+,

 ### The figures I'm looking for